CatRadin/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe acessibility on the web to someone new to programming?

 It is so important to have acessibility in mind when designing and coding web applications.
 You want everyone to have a good experience on your application.
 Without taking acessibility to mind you will find that those with disabilities cannot use your application.
 Making things acessible benefits everyone.
-Youc an do this by thinking about color schemes or making sure that everything can be percived, understood and can be navigated without sight.
+You can do this by thinking about color schemes or making sure that everything can be percived, understood and can be navigated without sight.

 2. Talk about 3 different things you can do to ensure your website is accessible.